Canadian Caper: In popular culture

 In 1981, a television movie about the Canadian Caper was made, Escape from Iran: The Canadian Caper, directed by Lamont Johnson, with Kenneth D. Taylor played by Gordon Pinsent.
 The movie was filmed in and around Toronto, and was an American-Canadian co-production.
 A children's illustrated book about the event was written by 2013 Eric Hoffer Award–winner Laura Scandiffio and Stephen MacEachern, entitled Escapes!

 The critically and commercially successful film Argo, based on this event, was released in North American cinemas on October 12, 2012.
 In the film, the role of John Sheardown and his wife Zena were omitted for reasons of length and cost.
 The film includes elements of both fact and fiction.
 In particular, the film focuses largely on the role the CIA played in the operation and minimizes the extended involvement of the Canadians, and their share of strategy and preparation.
 Former President Jimmy Carter acknowledged this in an interview in 2013, while also praising the film.
 In addition, the film incorrectly states that the six American diplomats had been turned away by the British and New Zealand embassies.
 The American diplomats spent one night in a British diplomatic compound before it became obvious that the militants were searching for the diplomats and had confronted the British embassy.
 All of the diplomats involved agreed that the residence of the Canadian Ambassador would be better suited to sheltering them.
 Argo won three Oscars, including Best Picture, at the 85th Academy Awards on February 24, 2013.

 Historian Robert Wright also covered these events in his book Our Man in Tehran (2010).
 A companion documentary film of the same title was released in 2013.
-National Geographic also featured the story in its popular television series Banged up Abroad under the title "Argo".
+The British docudrama television series Banged Up Abroad featured the story in 2014 as the focus of its Series 9 episode The Real Argo.